ken-de-nigerian/payments-router/docs/webhooks.md

 - `amount.value`: Payment amount
 - `amount.currency`: Currency code

-**Note:** Mollie doesn't use signature-based webhook validation.
-PayZephyr automatically fetches payment details from the Mollie API when receiving webhooks to verify their authenticity.
+**Note:** Mollie supports signature-based webhook validation using HMAC SHA-256 when `MOLLIE_WEBHOOK_SECRET` is configured.
+If not configured, PayZephyr automatically fetches payment details from the Mollie API to verify webhooks (fallback method).

 ---